Leiden-chemical-immunology/Glyco-PAINT-Java/doc/Manual.md

 If your Project Root contains 'Exp A', 'Exp B' and 'Exp C', then your Images Root must contain the same directories:

-Each **Experiment directory** in the Images Root should include for every Recording:
+Each **Experiment directory** in the Images Root should contain for every Recording:
 - A multi-frame recording (typically ~2000 frames).

 - A single-frame brightfield image.